ibexa/documentation-developer/docs/guide/solr.md

 SolrCloud is a cluster of Solr servers.
 It enables you to:

 - centralize configuration
-- automatically load balancing and fail-over for queries
+- automatically load balance and fail-over for queries
 - integrate ZooKeeper for cluster coordination and configuration

 To set SolrCloud up follow [SolrCloud reference guide.](https://lucene.apache.org/solr/guide/6_6/solrcloud.html)